niccokunzmann/CosmicEarthMedicine/content/nourish.md

 The Plants, Trees and Fungi have got our backs 🌿💗

 Here is an activation for you.
-I have been working with it each day for a while too ☺️ Wear headphones and get yourself so comfortable
+I have been working with it each day for a while too ☺️ Please pop your email address in below if you are not already subscribed to our love letters.
+Wear headphones and get yourself so comfortable.

 With love,